 After you have securely mounted the motherboard to the chassis, you are ready to connect the cables.
-Attach power supply cables to PW1 for a 5V power supply or PW2 for ATX power supply.
-Do not force the cables, but make sure they are fully seated.
-The two black wires on each power cable for PW1 sit next to each other when correctly installed.
+Attach power supply cables to J32 for an ATX power supply.
 See Table 2-3 for pin definitions of an ATX power supply.
-See Table 2-4 for pin definitions of a 5V power supply.
-See Table 2-5 for pin definitions of the extra 5V power supply.